Drixitel/134-Lab-Spring-2023/Poetry-n-Packages.md

 call: `poetry install`<br>
 this creates an identical enviorment on new machine

+Issue Adding a Package to Project
+- If adding fails and reverts back to original an older package might be interfering
+- Delete the `.venv` enviorment file
+- `poetry add` the package
+> this will add the new package then add the remaining ones similar to `poetry install`

 # Run program from Terminal
 - call: `poetry run python Filename.py`